 267 Mokauea St, Honolulu, HI 96819

-Our favorite poke shop in Honolulu is a quick trip from the airport, so if you're anything like me, you go here before you even get to your hotel.
+Depending on where you're staying, Alicia's may be a more convenient place for lunch, and it's the closest to the airport.
+If you're anything like me, you go here before you even get to your hotel.
 With nearly 20 versions of fish to choose from, you're certainly spoiled for choice.
 The rice is absolutely delicious, as well, as silly as that may sound.
 There's a sweetness to it that I just love.

 Island Vintage Shave Ice